 IHE faculty strengths and expertise:

 IHE faculty hold graduate degrees in a wide range of disciplines including sociology, economics, psychology, management, educational policy, and international education, as well as higher education.
 This contributes to extraordinary levels of multidisciplinary and interdisciplinary cooperation and collaboration.
+It also builds greater understanding of colleges and universities overall.

 Higher Education Policy Expertise